JSebCort/TheOdinProjectNotes/notes/The Odin Project - JavaScript.md

     * The words 'let' and 'return' are reserved and cannot be used as a variable name.
     * Named constants, that are hard-coded, are often named in capital letters and underscores. (i.e. const COLOR_RED = "#F00")
 4. What should you look out for when using the + operator with numbers and strings?
-    * If you try to use the + operator on a string and a number, it will instead concatinate the two as if they were both strings. (i.e. '1' + 2  = "12")
+    * If you try to use the + operator on a string and a number, it will instead concatenate the two as if they were both strings. (i.e. '1' + 2  = "12")
-    * Using the + operator on two numbers and then a string, it will add the numbers together but concatinate the sum with the string. (i.e. 2 + 2 + '1' = "41")
+    * Using the + operator on two numbers and then a string, it will add the numbers together but concatenate the sum with the string. (i.e. 2 + 2 + '1' = "41")
 5. How does the % operator work?
     * % is the remainder operator, also known as modulo.
         * It will produce the remainder of a division between two numbers.